-- inclusion of general expenses and/or interest; - provisions for bad or doubtful debts, and treatment thereof in your accounts; - expenses for idle equipment and/or plant shut-downs; - costs of plant closure; - restructuring costs; - by-products and scrap materials resulting from your company's production process; and - effects of inflation on financial statement information. - 6.
+- Inclusion of general expenses and/or interest is - provisions for bad or doubtful debts, and treatment thereof in your accounts; - JFE Bars & Shapes does not have bad or doubtful debts. - expenses for idle equipment and/or plant shut-downs; - These expenses do not occur to JFE Bars & Shapes. - costs of plant closure; - · JFE Bars & Shapes did not close its facility. - restructuring costs; - JFE Bars & Shapes did not conduct any reconstruction. - by-products and scrap materials resulting from your company's production process; and - · Converted into - effects of inflation on financial statement information. - Inflation did not impact on financial statement. - 6.
 In the event that any of the accounting methods used by your company have changed over the last two years provide an explanation of the changes, the date of change, and the reasons for it.